dankore/deploy-to-caprover-using-github-actions/README.md

 # GITHUB ACTIONS FOR DEPLOYING TO CAPROVER

 ## IMPROVE THE REPO
-if there's anything you think that needs improvement
+If there's anything you think that needs improvement